SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 ```
 ## Create your HDI container for HANA deployment

+For this Codejam each of you will create their own HDI container.

+Use the Cloud Foundry CLI to create your HDI container (replace the placeholder with a meaningful name):

 ```bash
 cf create-service hana hdi-shared <your hdi-container name>
 ```

-The creation of the hdi container takes some time.
+The creation of the HDI container takes some time.
 You can check the proccess via the following command:

 ```bash
 cf services